 With new technology comes the need to create customer awareness.

-For drivers in particular, understanding the powertrain and how the vehicle will operate compared to a diesel engine is paramount, as the older 12-liter (ISX12N) natural gas engine lacked the capabilities of a 15-liter diesel engine, making it more suited for short-haul applications.
-For fleets in the long-haul space, the X15N natural gas engine is for the first time delivering diesel-like performance.
+For drivers in particular, understanding the RNG powertrain and how the vehicle will operate compared to a diesel engine is paramount.
+The older 12-liter (ISX12N) natural gas engine was suitable for short haul applications, but it lacked the capabilities of a 15-liter diesel engine.
+For fleets in the long-haul space, the X15N natural gas engine is, for the first time, delivering diesel-like performance.

 “The X12 [natural] gas motor has been around since 2010 and it’s seen a lot of opportunity, but it’s more short-haul,” Whittaker said.
 “We’re now able to look at this in a whole different manner and say, ‘We’ve got a long-haul option.’”
-The next step, he adds, is sitting down to talk with fleets to determine if and how they can integrate it into their existing operations.
+The next step, he adds, is sitting down to talk with fleets to determine if, and how, they can integrate the X15N into their existing operations.

 Performance is just one of the factors to consider.
 Another is adjusting to a new way of purchasing and fueling the natural gas truck compared to diesel.
-When starting the conversation, Whittaker said it’s important to mention costs, whether upfront or infrastructure-related.
+When starting the conversation, Whittaker said it’s important to mention costs, whether they are upfront costs or infrastructure-related.

-Many first-time buyers think it’s only the truck, but Whittaker says it’s just as important to consider the fuel, where it is, how the fleet can get it, and who is providing it compared with diesel, which is found nationwide at truck stops or fleet fuel islands.
+Many first-time buyers think it’s only the truck, but Whittaker says it’s just as important to consider the fuel.
+Compared with diesel, which is found nationwide at truck stops or fleet fuel islands, it is important to know where natural gas is found, how the fleet can get it, and who is providing it.
 Whittaker notes that conversations like total cost of ownership and return on investment must take place.

 2027 CARB, EPA standards create more opportunities for X15N

-Despite the additional considerations associated with switching fuel sources, the opportunity is growing, especially given upcoming stricter emissions standards laid out by the Environmental Protection Agency and the California Air Resources Board (CARB) requirements.
+Despite the additional considerations associated with switching fuel sources, the opportunity for the X15N is growing, especially given upcoming stricter emissions standards laid out by the Environmental Protection Agency and the California Air Resources Board (CARB) requirements.

 Stricter emissions and a higher mandated percentage of zero-emissions vehicles are putting diesel technologies on a collision course with alternate fuel options.
 Whittaker said the added pressure to meet the new deadlines is leading to a situation in which more alternative fuel systems are getting a chance.